 The human brain is activated and it instantly starts looking for an answer!

-- Think of consumer psychology especially the words that will compel readers to take an action.
-Have a mix of exaggerations like “Unbelievable”, “Life-changing”, “Jaw-dropping!”
+- Think of consumer psychology, especially the words that will compel readers to take action.
+Have a mix of exaggerations like “Unbelievable,” “Life-changing,” “Jaw-dropping!”

-- Include an element of shock in the title like “10 Insane Facts About Space You Didn’t Knew Before”.
+- Include an element of shock in the title like “10 Insane Facts About Space You Didn’t Know Before.”

-- Create a big list of events or points that your audience will love to read and share like “Top 50 List of Places to Visit in California”.
+- Create a big list of events or points that your audience will love to read and share like “Top 50 Places to Visit in California.”

 Having a clickbait title will easily enable you to generate lots of clicks.
-Always remember that title is just for the attention of the readers and once they are in your website, give them a strong reason to stay.
+Always remember that the title is just to grasp the attention of readers and once they are on your website, give them a strong reason to stay.

 2- Use Short Paragraphs Instead of Long Ones

 Shorter paragraphs are easier to read and understand.
-They encourage reading and minimizes the chances of committing errors
+They encourage reading and minimize the chances of committing errors

-Here are some benefits of using short para in your content that will help you to improve the time on page:
+Here are some benefits of using short para in your content that will help improve the time on page:

 - Shorter and easy to read sentences insists readers to read till the last.

-- Content having proper bullet points helps the readers to easily scan the text.
+- Content with proper bullet points helps readers to easily scan the text.

 - It adds a dramatic tone to your content and urges readers to continue reading.

-- Shorter paras automatically generates sufficient white space areas thereby creating an illusion that the content is shorter and easier to read.
+- Shorter paras automatically generate sufficient white space areas, thereby creating an illusion that the content is shorter and easier to read.

-- You can highlight the important sentences in your paragraphs which makes your content look more attractive.
+- You can highlight important sentences in your paragraphs which makes your content look more attractive.

-3- Use Simple Language and Visuals in Your Blog
+3- Use Simple Language and Visuals in Blog

-- Visual helps in making your content attractive so prefer using images with text.
+- Visuals help make your content attractive, so use images with text.
 You can easily find copyright free images on sites like CreativeCommons.

-(Image showing content having only text while other having both text and image)
+(Image showing content with text only vs. image with both text and image)

 - Use tools like PicMonkey to create beautiful photos for your blog that are customized as per the needs of your audiences.

-- Ensure to provide an alt tag for every image.
-This will help the search engines to understand its contents.
+- Provide an alt tag for every image.
+This will help search engines understand its content.

 Poor content is not treated well by readers.

-If you want to leave the best impression then your content needs to be flawless with no errors.
+If you want to leave the best impression, then the content needs to be flawless.

-Blog which is grammatically error free is much easier for your audience to read.
+Blogs that are grammatically error-free are much easier for your audience to read.

 A good strategy to use is to proofread your blog several times as your content might lose attention if the readers are able to locate silly mistakes in your content.